-A salaried employee returning to work after completing regular duties in the armed forces as provided in the Finnish Act on the Continuation of the Employment and Civil Service Contracts of Persons Liable for Military Service Called to Service (no. 570 of 1961) shall be entitled to an annual holiday bonus payable at the foregoing percentage on the annual holiday compensation that was paid to the employee on entry into said military service.
+A salaried employee returning to work after completing the armed forces as provided in the Finnish Act on the Continuation of the Employment and Civil Service Contracts of Persons Liable for Military Service Called to Service (no. 570 of 1961) or the voluntary military service for women shall be entitled to an annual holiday bonus payable at the foregoing percentage on the annual holiday compensation that was paid to the employee on entry into said military service.